 garykmcd / edited by statmanjeff

 When screenwriter R.C.
-Sherriff came to Hollywood to write The Invisible Man (1933), he asked the staff at Universal for a copy of the H.G.
+Sherriff came to Hollywood to write this film, he asked the staff at Universal for a copy of the H.G.
 Wells novel he was supposed to be adapting.
-They didn't have one; all they had were 14 "treatments" done by previous writers on the project, including one set in Czarist Russia and one set on Mars.
-Sherriff eventually found a copy of the novel in a secondhand bookstore, read it, thought it would make an excellent picture as it stood, and wrote a script that (unlike the Universal versions of Dracula (1931) and Frankenstein (1931)) was a closer adaptation of the book.
+They didn't have one; all they had were 14 "treatments" done by previous writers on the project, including one set in Czarist Russia and another set on Mars.
+Sherriff eventually found a copy of the novel in a secondhand bookstore, read it, thought it would make an excellent picture as it stood, and wrote a script that, unlike Universal's Dracula (1931) and Frankenstein (1931), was a closer adaptation of the book.
 See more »

 Man in Pub: